ShaneBurkhart/SparkSchool/courses/guide-to-becoming-a-software-developer.md

 As a new developer, it's going to be hard to work at big tech companies like Google or Microsoft.
 They get so many applications that their interview process is designed to specifically avoid making bad hires.
 This means they have a higher standard for hiring since they can be picky, which makes it hard to even get an interview.

 On the other side of the spectrum, smaller companies are generally going to be easier to get jobs at because their volume of applications is much lower.
 Their interview process is optimized to get as many proficient developers as they can.
 They are alright with hiring someone that is a beginner as long as you can prove you know what you are doing.
-A lot of smaller companies are also primarily focused on product so coding ability is a lesser concern than getting the job done.
+A lot of smaller companies are also primarily focused on product, so coding ability is a lesser concern than getting the job done.
 This means you have the greatest chance of landing your first job at a smaller tech company.

 **Don't give up your dreams of working at Google just yet, though!**